juliesymons/juliesymons/GettingStarted.md

       _writeTensorElement(_out0, x, _tensorElement)
     }

+In this example, the `GPUOperator` is defined by the input `fieldType` and given an optional string name "horizontalReflection".
+Inside the `GPUOperator` the leading underscore distinguishes the supplied functions of the GPU Operator API.
+The `_globalThreads call give finer control of thread allocation to optimize the parallelism of the operation.
+In this case, one thread per tensor element is allocated.
+For a color image of 32 by 32 pixels, 3072 (32x32x3) threads are allocated.
+Each allocated thread can deduce its identity from the field constants, _row and _column (and _layer) in this case.

+This example can be found in the tutorial in  [HorizontalReflectionGPU.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/operators/GPUOperatorExample.scala).

 - input and name of the operator
 - _globalThreads for thread allocation
 - constants _columns, _column